aws-solutions-library-samples/guidance-for-aws-deepracer-event-management/README.md

 4. Create required build.config (if using Make)
 5. Bootstrap AWS CDK
 6. Install DREM
+7. Accessing DREM
+8. Setup Amazon Cognito to use Amazon SES for email sending (optional)

 ### Option 1.
 Deploy DREM for use at an event